igorcol/full-api-course/README.md

 # REST API Project

 This project is a REST API built using Node.js, Express, and TypeScript.

-It includes data validation with Yup and testing with Jest.
+It was developed as part of a learning journey to deepen my understanding of REST APIs, TypeScript, and database integration.

+ Through this project, I aimed to explore best practices in backend development, improve my TypeScript skills, and experiment with data validation and testing methodologies.

 ## Technologies Used